saturn597/mosaigraph/README.md

 Installing Pillow will require you to be superuser, to use sudo, or to use virtualenv.

 Once Pillow is installed, simply download the file "mosaigraph.py" and navigate to the directory that contains it.
-One approach:
+Here's one way to do that:

 `git clone https://github.com/saturn597/mosaigraph.git`